Shadow Minister for Education and Training from 24.10.2017 to 28.1.2021.

 We will waive upfront fees for 100,000 students to attend TAFE, and invest $100 million to modernise TAFE facilities around the country.

 And we will provide 10,000 pre-apprenticeships for people who want to learn a trade and 20,000 adult apprenticeships for workers who want or need to retrain.

 But we’re also focussed on the how to ensure the post-secondary education system is best able to deal with our future needs.

-Earlier this year, Doug Cameron and I announced that in the first 100 days of a Shorten Labor Government we will establish a once-in-a-generation national inquiry into post-secondary education in Australia.
+Earlier this year, I announced that in the first 100 days of a Shorten Labor Government we will establish a once-in-a-generation national inquiry into post-secondary education in Australia.

 This inquiry will be independent and comprehensive.

 We see adult and community education as central this Inquiry as we know that we won’t be able to deliver it without your expertise, practice and community connection.

 I believe that if we work together to build a stronger education system, we will be able to meet the opportunities and challenges of the future so that no Australian is left behind.